 Microsoft Azure:

-Everyone knows that Azure grew at 98% a year back.
-Since then, its growth rate is going down every quarter.
+Looking at the trend, Azure’s growth rate is going down every quarter from 2022.
 But this is totally normal.
-When revenue numbers go high, sustaining the same progress is usually difficult.
+When revenue numbers go high, sustaining the same progress is usually difficult

 Google Cloud: